zhaleh-rahimi/zhaleh-rahimi.github.io/README.md

 Hi, I’m Zhaleh👋 — a curious mind with a focus on thoughtful and creative work.
-I like things to feel natural, grounded, and real, both in conversation and in what I create.
+I value things that feel natural, grounded, and real, both in conversation and in what I create.

-I am currently a PhD candidate in Computer Science at McMaster University.
-Lately, my work centers around Resource allocation and Stochastic Systems, Demand Forecasting and Operational Optimization, AI in Healthcare and Applications of Machine Learning in OR.
+I'm currently a PhD candidate in Computer Science.
+My research focuses on resource allocation and stochastic systems, demand forecasting and operational optimization, AI in healthcare, and applications of machine learning in operations research.

-I am interested in exploring the spaces where ideas, design, and human experience intersect.
-Whether I’m building, writing, or problem-solving, I’m always looking for clarity, depth, and meaning.
-I'm passionate about working with peers and industry leaders to push the boundaries of innovation and create technology that drives meaningful change.
+I'm especially interested in the intersection of ideas, design, and human experience.
+In building, writing, or problem-solving, I like to bring clarity, depth, and purpose.
+Collaborating with peers and industry leaders to push the boundaries of innovation and contribute to meaningful, real-world impact is a central part of that work.

 Reach out to me by [email](mailto:rhmi.zhle@gmail.com)!